MevSecurity/MevSecurity.github.io/content/posts/Wormhole CCQ REST API DoS/index.md

 err := json.NewDecoder(http.MaxBytesReader(w, r.Body, MAX_BODY_SIZE)).Decode(&q)
 ```
 ## Wormhole response
-The issue was not considred critical for the following reasons:
+CCQ service exists outside of the Guardians, on different servers. \
-1. CCQ will run separately from the guardian (another service),
+This is by design to ensure minimal running services are on the node that contains the guardian signing and identity (p2p) keys. \
-2. CCQ product, even if pushed in Main branch, was not pushed onto the guardians,
+Therefore, impacting CCQ could have not caused a Denial of Service on the Guardians. \
-3. It is expected that guardian operators will protect the CCQ feature behind a reverse-proxy and other security equipments.
+Also, it is expected that Guardians operators will protect the CCQ feature behind a reverse-proxy and other security equipments.

 With that being said, Wormhole has been very proactive and has fixed the issue **on the same day** of the report, through the [PR 3443](https://github.com/wormhole-foundation/wormhole/pull/3443).